JohnnyGuye/code-of-kutulu/README.md

 ## Statement mistakes
 - Shelters start with 10 energy . [..]
 Shelters get refilled to 10 every 50 turns.
   => Shelters starts with 0 energy. [...]
-Shelters get regilles to 10 every multiple of 50 turns, except turn 0.
+Shelters get refilled to 10 every multiple of 50 turns, except turn 0.

 ## Statement imprecision
 - If a shelters is supposed to heal more than its energy for a turn (1 energy but two explorers for instance) everyone is healed and the shelter's energy is set to 0.